supaglue-labs/supaglue/docs/versioned_docs/version-0.1.x/roadmap.md

 Business today rely on dozens, sometimes hundreds of SaaS tools, to run their businesses.
 Modern SaaS products exist within a larger ecosystem, and supporting native integrations to other tools has become a table stakes requirement.

 Having built user-facing integrations ourselves, we know that building integrations can be painful and time-consuming.
-Our mission at Supaglue is to make building integrations fast, seamless, and maybe even fun!
+Our mission at Supaglue is to make building integrations fast, seamless, and extensible.

 We aspire to let developers implement embedded SaaS integrations in their applications in 1-2 weeks rather than 4-12 weeks, using code, without having to worry about whether the tool will scale or support advanced customization as their use cases grow.